 Retirement plans tend to be the largest marital asset in a divorce, in terms of value.
-Whether you are a family law attorney dealing with these issues on a daily basis, or an attorney who knows of (or is related to) a federal employee, here are some important issues to consider if the federal employee you know is going through a divorce.
+Whether you are a family law attorney dealing with these issues on a daily basis, or an attorney who knows of (or is related to) a federal employee, here are some important issues to consider when dealing with federal pensions in a divorce.

 By Tim Voit, Financial Analyst